haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 Configuration happens at two levels:

  * global configuration covers the entire package,
  * local configuration covers a single component.

 Once the global package configuration is done, all hooks should work on a per-component level.
 This avoids introducing additional synchronisation points in a build that would limit the amount of available parallelism.

-Hooks are not able to add entirely new phases, because which phases are available is determined by the overall design of the build system, not the individual package.

 ### Configure hooks